rhysd/fixred/README.md

 fixred ./README.md ./CONTRIBUTING.md ./docs
 ```

+Note that fixred only handles UTF8 files.
+Non-UTF8 files are ignored.
+To know which files were ignored, try `--verbose`
+flag.

 ### Fix stdin

 When no argument is given, fixred reads stdin and outputs result to stdout.